-CONTRACTS ARE THE
+CONTRACTS ARE THE FOUNDATION OF COMMERCE

 At the heart of virtually every commercial transaction is a contract, whether express or implied.
 Contract law is an area of the law that broadly affects nearly everyone.
-We regularly enter into numerous contracts, sometimes without realization until a dispute arises.
-When that happens, our experienced contract attorneys can help you efficiently identify your rights and obligations.
+People regularly enter into numerous contracts, sometimes without realization until a dispute arises.
+When that happens, our experienced attorneys can help you efficiently identify your rights and obligations.

 When one party to a valid contract fails to perform, the other party may be able to compel performance or initiate a lawsuit to recover the non-breaching party’s damages incurred as a result of the breach.
 Nonperformance or breach of contract can have serious financial consequences, ranging well beyond the terms of the agreement.
 In Arizona, for example, the prevailing party may be awarded reasonable attorney’s fees and costs in contract litigation.

 Arizona law allows written contracts to be enforced subject to a six-year statute of limitations, while valid oral contracts are enforceable subject to a three-year statute of limitations.
 Exceptions exist and certain circumstances can suspend or reset the applicable statute of limitations.